 The disclosure of information to a derivatives party required under section 18 is intended to help the derivatives party make an informed decision about the referral arrangement and to assess any conflicts of interest.
 We expect the disclosure to be provided to a derivatives party before or at the time the referred services are provided.
-We also expect a derivatives firm, and any individuals acting on behalf of the derivatives firm who is directly participating in the referral arrangement, to take reasonable steps so that a derivatives party understands
+We also expect a derivatives firm, and any individuals

-- which entity it is dealing with, - what it can expect that entity to provide to it, - the derivatives firm's key responsibilities to it, - if applicable, the limitations of the derivatives firm's registration category or exemptive relief, - if applicable, any relevant terms and conditions imposed on the derivatives firm's registration or exemptive relief, - the extent of the referrer's financial interest in the referral arrangement, and - the nature of any potential or actual conflict of interest that may arise from the referral arrangement.
+- · which entity it is dealing with, - what it can expect that entity to provide to it, - the derivatives firm's key responsibilities to it, - if applicable, the limitations of the derivatives firm's registration category or exemptive relief. - if applicable, any relevant terms and conditions imposed on the derivatives firm's registration or exemptive relief, - the extent of the referrer's financial interest in the referral arrangement, and - the nature of any potential or actual conflict of interest that may arise from the referral arrangement.